 Yes David, I certainly do.

-One rainy afternoon the Golden Beetle, with David, me, and our slot-car and RC-car friends Dave Elliott and Fred Zufelt onboard, decided to do a slow, lazy spin at about 45 mph on a shallow, wet corner.
+One rainy afternoon the Golden Beetle, with David driving and me, our slot-car and RC-car friends Dave Elliott, and Fred Zufelt, decided to do a slow, lazy spin at about 45 mph on a shallow, wet corner.
 Although I had the utmost confidence in David’s ability to drive through the skid, I WAS concerned about the cement truck coming at us on the other side of the road.
 I vividly remember Fred and I in the back seat looking through the side window at this massive truck bearing down on us.

 Fortunately the little car did a complete 360: that is, it went all the way around once and ended with the front of the car facing the right direction again.
 Then, David just jammed it back into gear and kept going past the truck like nothing had happened.
 I’m sure the trucker’s heart was beating as fast as ours (or it had stopped!).

 In the last post, we learned (the hard way) that the 1956 VW had a positive ground electrical system with a six-volt battery.
 Six volt batteries might be OK during German winters but bitter-cold Canadian winters sometimes brought them to their knees.
 So one of David’s next projects was replacing the six-volt battery with a 12-volt one.

 Volkswagen engineers had thoughtfully tucked the battery under the rear seat and capped it with a metal plate.
 They’d buffered the battery terminals and the metal cap with a sheet of thin plastic and a thicker rubber mat.
 Keeping the battery terminals from making contact with the metal cap was important because, as we found out with the gas heater episode, shorting out an automobile electrical system is rarely a good idea.

 The new battery was a bit taller, but still fit snugly under the seat with the plastic, rubber, and metal cap.
 We expected this would be a big boon in the colder weather.